DrNattapoom/Federated_Learning/README.md

 ![Screenshot from 2021-07-24 22-41-50](https://user-images.githubusercontent.com/60769071/126873712-f1d9cad9-3b6d-438a-a576-77db9b6b9544.png)
 ![Screenshot from 2021-07-24 22-38-10](https://user-images.githubusercontent.com/60769071/126873596-5f79bc1a-f125-4edf-b636-973b55f51787.png)

-All in all, it is clear that the function <code>train()</code> plays a major role in the performance aspect.
+It is clear that the function <code>train()</code> plays a major role in the performance aspect.
 Therefore, it would be safe to say that this function <code>train()</code> is a performance bottleneck of the federated learning algorithm, or at least for this particular implementation.

 ## So, what could be improved?
 Since the function <code>train()</code> contains multiple similar instructions, one of the possible solutions could be parallelizing the function <code>train()</code> and then run it on GPU instead.